 Bob didn’t stop with a forum and a yearly meet up, either.
 Steadily, Bob built relationships with vendors, manufacturers, and industry greats.
 The growth continued with Bob sponsoring an award winning dragster, acquiring competitors like Autopia Care Care, Classic Motoring Accessories, and the Autopia discussion forums, and drawing the attention of renowned detailing expert Mike Phillips who joined the Autogeek team in 2009.
 The culmination of it all can be seen in the four seasons of television programming created by the Autogeek team.
 First came two seasons of What’s in Autogeek’s Garage hosted by Mike Phillips and airing on the Fox Sports Network, followed by two seasons of Competition Ready on the Velocity channel.

 In 2016, Bob sold Palm Beach Motoring to Tony George of the Vision Investments Group.
-Tony is the chairman of the the board of Hulman & Company, which owns and operates the Indianapolis Motor Speedway, also known as “the Brickyard.”
-In fact, the Hulman-George family not only owns the Indianapolis Motor Speedway, but also the Indy Racing League (IRL), and several other holdings throughout Indiana.
-The sale of Palm Beach Motoring allows Bob to focus on his namesake brand, McKee’s 37, as well as providing the time necessary for broadening his support with other Christian-based organizations such as Teen Challenge and Barry Meguiar’s Revival Outside the Walls.
+Tony was the chairman of the the board of Hulman & Company, which owned and the Indianapolis Motor Speedway, also known as “the Brickyard.”
+In fact, the Hulman-George family not only owned the Indianapolis Motor Speedway, but also the Indy Racing League (IRL), and several other holdings throughout Indiana.
+The sale of Palm Beach Motoring allows Bob to focus on his namesake brand, McKee’s 37.
+Nick Rutter, Bob's apprentice and right-hand man at Autogeek since 2010, joined Bob to continue development of McKee's 37.